McMeeking House, 1994. Neil Simmons Architects (role = Architect) / Split Building, 1986 (Pastel and Graphite).

 As an educator, Lynda has worked since 1994 at The University of Auckland, AUT, and Unitec in a part-time capacity, teaching across many disciplines - history, professional practice, drawing papers, tutoring in studio, and as supervisor to March (Prof) thesis candidates.
 She has been an external monitor for degree courses at Victoria University of Wellington, Unitec, The University of Auckland, and the establishment of AUT’s Bachelor of Spatial Design course (then AIT).
 Academic areas of interest include drawing-based design processes, history and socio-political effects in architectural design, and Lynda continues to publish articles in these fields.

 And as an advocate, Lynda works to affect the profession and culture of architectural practice through writing and publication and in the establishment A+W NZ.
-She is co-founder and co-chair of Architecture + Women NZ (2011-2019), Research Leader (2011-2022), Policy Leader (2011-2022) and Archivist (2011-2022).
+She is co-founder and past co-chair of Architecture + Women NZ (2011-2019), Research Leader (2011-2022), Policy Leader (2011-2022) and Archivist (2011-2022).
 She contributed to the establishment of the A+W NZ Dulux Awards Programme (est 2014) and created many of the A+W NZ signature programmes, including A+W NZ Tātuhi Drawing Architecture: Sarah Treadwell Archive, A+W NZ Timeline, A+W NZ Fathers’ Forum and the Expanded Fields Series.
 Lynda was the organisor of the A+W NZ / SGA Motu Kaikoura Project (2017/18), and one of the core team organising the inaugural A+W NZ event: The A+W NZ Between Silos Exhibition, held at Wynyard Quarter Silo 6 in 2013.

 Lynda is an advocate for part-time workers in the Architectural field, and is proud to have continuously combined ‘Care’ work alongside her paid architectural and teaching work in the raising of her children.